-I quit my job as a Registered Medical Assistant to start a home daycare in December 1998.
+I quit my job as a Registered Medical Assistant to start a home daycare in December 1998 with only $600.
 I was tired of my paycheck being the same every two weeks and I wanted to stay home with my children.
 I really enjoyed working from home and helping other moms by providing a safe home environment for young children.

 The knowledge that I obtained in School encouraged me to turn my home into a preschool.
 In fact, we moved into the basement so that the childcare program would have more room for the kids.
 My family spaces was beginning to get smaller and this forced me to move the business out of my home.

-I opened a Childcare Center in 2003 and continued my early childhood education.
+I opened my first Childcare Center in 2003 and continued my early childhood education.
 There were major differences in operating a home daycare versus a child care center.
 In a home day care I worked alone or with at least one assistant.
-In a child care center, I manage staff, deal with more children, more parents and more visitors in my business.
+In my first childcare center, I was introduced to managing a team, provided care for more children, there were more parents and more visitors in my business.
 This meant I needed to grow as a business owner and develop my Leadership abilities!